ivinkler/AdvancesInXR_ProjectSite/index.md

 ## Steam Audio

 The project will make use of spatialized audio to simulate the acoustic properties of a real environment and real human hearing.

+# **Minimum Viable Product**
+- Single navigable level for player to explore and interact with in VR
+  - Main base layout by 25th
+- Implementation of initial audio & visual impairments
+  - Implementation of near/far sightedness by 25th
+- Script & tasks to guide player through the course
+- Timer/Score system to grade how well user navigates the level

+# **Future Development**
+- Implementation of haptics to simulate more senses
+- Implementation of further visual and auditory impairments
+- Creation of more courses
+  - Procedural generation?
+- More specific objectives & tasks within the courses
+  - Find an object?
+  - Escort an NPC?
+  - Perform a complex task?